 4. Baked Beans

-This is one of the most popular side dishes for ribs that complements its strong flavor.
+Baked beans is one of the most popular side dishes for ribs that compliments its strong flavor.
 Cook up thick, rich, and saucy baked beans in your crockpot by starting a day in advance, so they can simmer and soak overnight.

-The following day, cook them in your slow cooker with ingredients like onion, ketchup, and Dijon mustard.
+The following day, cook the baked beans in your slow cooker with ingredients like onion, ketchup, and Dijon mustard.
 Finally, serve them along your juicy, BBQ ribs.

 5. French Green Bean Salad